Library services during COVID-19

 Can I borrow a laptop from the Library?

-There are 40 laptops available for students to borrow and use whilst on campus.
+Laptops are available for students to borrow and use whilst on campus.
 They may be borrowed for up to 8 hours or up to 30 minutes before the Library closes, whichever is sooner.
-To borrow a laptop ask at the Library Service Desk.

 Can I return my books?

-All loans will continue to renew automatically, unless recalled for another user and there continues to be no fines during this period.
+All loans will continue to renew automatically, unless recalled for another user and there continues to be no fines.

 If you are unable to come onto campus to return your books we accept book returns by post.
 The Library’s postal address is David Wilson Library, University of Leicester, University Road, Leicester, LE1 7RH.

-If you are a registered distance learner student we have a separate returns process for you and we will send out your return labels to you.
+If you are a registered distance learner or remote learner student we have a separate returns process for you and we will send out your return labels to you.

 Can I still place holds on physical items?

-Yes, the print copy, when available, will be made available for you to collect from the collection point in the Digital Reading Room.
+Yes, the print copy, when available, will be made available for you to collect from the collection point in the Express Zone.

 Is there a click and collect service?

-The Click and Collect service is available for all University of Leicester staff and students with items available, when ready, from the collection point in the Digital Reading Room.
-You can place requests via Library Search on the Library homepage. (from 7th January 2021)
+The Click and Collect service is available for all University of Leicester staff and students with items available, when ready, from the collection point in the Express Zone.
+You can place requests via Library Search on the Library homepage.
+From 2 August 2021 this service will only be available for books that are currently on loan.

 Is there a postal loan service?

 All University of Leicester staff and students may place postal loan requests for print books held in the David Wilson Library and will be supplied with postal labels for their return.
-You can place requests via Library Search on the Library homepage. (from 7th January 2021)
+You can place requests via Library Search on the Library homepage.
+From 2 August 2021 this service will only be available to distance learners, part-time research postgraduates and those classed as remote learners only.

 Can I still make inter-library loan requests?